Fighting Beauty Wulong: Story

 Mao Lan, a person of Chinese origin born and raised in Japan, has been trained in the secret martial art of her family by her drunken lecherous grandfather Master Mao Hung.
 Her grandfather has promised her that he'll tell her what happened to her parents to encourage her to train and fight.
 Without her knowledge, her grandfather signs her up to participate in a televised martial arts competition between female martial artists known as "Prime Mat".
-During the course of the manga and anime it is revealed that Lan's mother married Cao Da Hen and gave birth to Lan's step-sister Ling-Shen.
+During the course of the series it is revealed that Lan's mother married Cao Da Hen and gave birth to Lan's step-sister Ling-Shen.